illuminatedpast/csun-sca-processing/2_arrangement.md

 # Arrangement
 Arrangement of collections includes all physical and intellectual actions made in a collection from its time of accessioning.

-The process includes many of the following documents and steps:

-1. Accession Records
-2. Processing Plans
-3. Physical Processing
-a.
-Non-Textual Records in Collections
-b.
-Weeding and Discards
-c.
-Separations
-d.
-Preservation
-e.
-Storage of Collections
-i.
-Collections in Process
-ii.
-Locations for Finished Collections

 ## 1. Accession Records:
 Upon arrival in the Special Collections and Archives unit, all collections are accessioned into our existing holdings.
 As part of this process new accessions are carefully inspected for insects and mold, and are re-boxed, if necessary.
 An "Unprocessed Donation" label is attached to the side of each box, which includes the name of the collection, name of the donor, date of the accession, the name of the staff person accessioning the donation, and a brief description of the box's contents.